-During the period of martial law, the Bank introduced more stringent requirements for analysing the business activities of clients and assessing their solvency.
-At the same time, a selective approach is applied to borrowers, which provides for taking into account the place of business activity of the client and the potential threat of military operations spreading to the territory where the client is registered and conducts business activities.
-The Bank does not cooperate with legal entities and individuals from the sanctions lists, as well as whose activities are related to or depend on persons registered or operating in the Russian Federation and / or the Republic of Belarus.
+During martial law, the Bank has introduced stricter requirements for analysing clients' business activities and assessing their creditworthiness.
+A selective approach is applied to borrowers, taking into account the client's place of business and the potential risk of hostilities expanding to the area where the client is registered and operates.
+The Group does not cooperate with legal entities or individuals included in sanctions lists, as well as those whose activities are connected with or dependent on persons registered or operating in the Russian Federation and/or the Republic of Belarus.

-For the duration of martial law, the Bank has temporarily limited its authority to make bilateral credit decisions regarding new credit transactions (including financial leasing transactions) for clients in the corporate business segment, small and medium-sized businesses, who carry out economic activities in the Orange and Red zones, in accordance with the division of the territories of Ukraine (zoning) approved by the Bank.
+During martial law, the Bank has temporarily restricted the authority for dual-signature credit decision-making in relation to new credit operations (including financial leasing transactions) for clients in the corporate, small, and medium-sized business segments that operate in the Orange and Red Zones, according to the Bank's approved territorial zoning system in Ukraine.